 Some less common causes of fulminant hepatitis include:

-Autoimmune hepatitis.
-This happens when your immune systems attacks and damages liver cells.
+- Autoimmune hepatitis.
+This happens when your immune system attacks and damages liver cells.

-Wilson’s disease.
+- Wilson’s disease.
 This disorder allows copper to build up in your liver and other organs.
-Too much copper can dangerous.
+Too much copper can be dangerous.

 In many cases, doctors can’t find the cause of fulminant hepatitis.